Self-Driving-Car-NDegree-M-Russo/CarND-P4-Advanced-Lane-Lines/README.md

 To complete the project, few files are are submitted as part of this Git repo:

 1. An annotated writeup describing the fundamental aspects and limitations of the solution implemented.
-2. A [Python Jupyther notebook], that is used to analize images (https://github.com/russom/CarND-Advanced-Lane-Lines-RussoM/blob/master/advanced_lane_finds.ipynb).
+2. A [Python Jupyther notebook](https://github.com/russom/CarND-Advanced-Lane-Lines-RussoM/blob/master/advanced_lane_finds.ipynb), that is used to analize images .
-3. A [Python script], that is used to analyse the video.
-The script reuses most of the pipe defined for the images, but allows better methods definition and flow control (https://github.com/russom/CarND-Advanced-Lane-Lines-RussoM/blob/master/AdvLineFinder.py)
+3. A [Python script](https://github.com/russom/CarND-Advanced-Lane-Lines-RussoM/blob/master/AdvLineFinder.py), that is used to analyse the video.
+The script reuses most of the pipe defined for the images, but allows better methods definition and flow contro.